GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/IntegratedTests.rst

 .. note::
-  The `make_ats_environment` step will attempt to collect python packages github and pypi, so it should be run from a machine with internet access.
+  The `make_ats_environment` and `ats_run` steps may require internet access to collect python packages and baseline files.

 .. note::